I-mode: History

 i-mode was launched in Japan on 22 February 1999.
 The content planning and service design team was led by Mari Matsunaga, while Takeshi Natsuno was responsible for the business development.
 Top executive Keiichi Enoki oversaw the technical and overall development.
 A few months after DoCoMo launched i-mode in February 1999, DoCoMo's competitors launched very similar mobile data services: KDDI launched EZweb, and J-Phone launched J-Sky.
 Vodafone later acquired J-Phone including J-Sky, renaming the service Vodafone live!, although initially this was different from Vodafone live! in Europe and other markets.
 In addition, Vodafone KK was acquired by SoftBank, an operator of Yahoo!
 Japan in October, 2006 and changed the name to SoftBank Mobile.

 Bandai and Namco launched content for i-mode in 1999.
 Bandai launched the Dokodemo Aso Vegas service in May 1999, reaching over 1 million paid subscribers by March 2000.
 In December 1999, Namco launched Namco Station, a mobile site for i-mode.

 Since 2003, i-mode center is called CiRCUS, which consists of 400 NEC NX7000 HP-UX servers and occupies 4,600 m2 floor space in DoCoMo's Kawasaki office.
 The operation support system is called CARNiVAL, which is hosted in the Sanno Park Tower.

 As of June 2006, the mobile data services I-Mode, EZweb, and J-Sky, had over 80 million subscribers in Japan.

 i-mode usage in Japan peaked around 2008.
-On 29 October 2019, DoCoMo announced i-mode will end in March 2026.
+On 29 October 2019, DoCoMo announced i-mode will end on 31 March 2026.